Alabama Average Medical Malpractice Settlement

 Malpractice Insurance Discovery

-Like every other state, the malpractice defendants’ insurance limits – or the fact that the healthcare provider even has insurance – is not admissible at trial.
-Alabama takes it a step further and says that insurance is not even discoverable.
-So Alabama malpractice lawyers may have no idea of how much insurance coverage is available.
+Like every other state, the malpractice defendants’ insurance limits – or the fact that the healthcare provider even has insurance – are not admissible at trial.
+Alabama takes it further and says that insurance is not even discoverable.
+So Alabama malpractice lawyers may not know how much insurance coverage is available.

 Alabama does not have a cap on damages in medical malpractice lawsuits.
 The Alabama legislature previously passed a law attempting to impose a maximum limit on damages in medical malpractice cases, but the Supreme Court of Alabama declared that the law violated the state constitution and invalidated it.